 SAP extends support deadline to 2027

-This news hasn’t come as much as a surprise to customers or the wider ERP market (many have been refusing to comment on the elephant in the room); though for organisations struggling with large-scale migrations, it probably came as a relief.
+This news hasn’t come as much of a surprise to customers or the wider ERP market (many have been refusing to comment on the elephant in the room); though for organisations struggling with large-scale migrations, it probably came as a relief.

 Need guidance on your ERP upgrade options?